2exp3/cv/content/app/Bayes/index.md

 ---
 title: Bayes
 summary: A simple app to develop intuitions about Bayesian probability.
-In spanish.
+In Spanish.
 #tags:
 #- Demo
 date: "2020-11-01"